LPnave/SecureMCP/Documentation/NLP_Model_Selection_Justification.md

 **Architecture:** BERT-base (110M parameters)
 **Task:** Named Entity Recognition (56 entity types)

 Personal information detection requires identifying and classifying entities within text rather than simply classifying the overall text as containing or not containing PII.
-This fundamental difference necessitates a Named Entity Recognition (NER) model architecture where the model examines each token and classifies it as either a specific type of PII or non-PII.
-The BERT architecture, with its bidirectional attention that considers both left and right context when processing each token, provides excellent foundation for NER tasks.
+This fundamental difference necessitates a Named Entity Recognition (NER) model architecture where the model examines each token and classifies it as either a specific type of PII or non-PII (Devlin et al., 2019).
+The BERT architecture, with its bidirectional attention that considers both left and right context when processing each token, provides excellent foundation for NER tasks (Lample et al., 2016).
 The model can leverage surrounding words to disambiguate entities, understanding for example that "Washington" in "I live in Washington" likely refers to a location while "Washington" in "President Washington" refers to a person.

 The SoelMgd PII detection model extends BERT-base with a token classification head and has been fine-tuned on diverse PII datasets covering 56 different entity types.
 This comprehensive entity coverage spans obvious identifiers like Social Security numbers, credit card numbers, email addresses, and phone numbers, as well as more contextual PII including names, addresses, dates of birth, driver's license numbers, passport numbers, medical record numbers, and IP addresses.
 The breadth of entity types ensures that SecureMCP can identify virtually any form of personally identifiable information that might appear in prompts.